HowieWork/howiework/static/media/how-to-build-a-flexible-react-button.c2911996.md

 ---
 category: 'programming'
-title: 'Markdown Post Template'
+title: 'How to build a flexible React button'
-slug: 'markdown-post-template'
+slug: 'how-to-build-a-flexible-react-button'
 date: 'Dec 29, 2021'
-duration: '2 min read'
+duration: 'X min read'
-keywords: ['markdown', 'CSS', 'template', 'tutorial']
+keywords: ['markdown', 'CSS', 'template']
-excerpt: 'This article will provide a template for most future posts on this site.
-The goal is to make most posts look styling consistent.
-As a template, this section usually works an introduction, which explain what this post is about and how audience can get most out of it.'
+excerpt: 'Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.'
 isFeatured: true
-imageSrc: '../../documents/post/image/markdown-post-template/cover.webp'
+imageSrc: '../../howiework/assets/post/image/how-to-build-a-flexible-react-button/cover.webp'
-readMoreUrl: 'posts/markdown-post-template'
+readMoreUrl: '/posts/how-to-build-a-flexible-react-button'
 ---

 _This article will provide a template for most future posts on this site.
 The goal is to make most posts look styling consistent.
 As a template, this section usually works an introduction, which explain what this post is about and how audience can get most out of it._